-Cheapest Places in Cambridgeshire to buy a 3 Bedroom House
+Cheapest Places in Cambridgeshire to Buy a 3 Bedroom House in 2019

 Cambridgeshire is at the forefront of a technological revolution which has seen rapid growth in the high-tech business sector.
 The area has been dubbed 'Silicon Fen', and it has become a magnet for talented and innovative individuals.
 As a consequence property prices in and around Cambridge in particular, have steamed ahead.
 Interestingly, however, other parts of the county are lagging behind, and there are still plenty of bargains to be had for those who are prepared to travel a little further to the top jobs.